sparkflows/sparkflows-docs/docs/user-guide/connectors/index.rst

    * - Save Databricks table
      - It saves the data to a Databricks table.
    * - Read From SnowFlake
-     - IT reads a table from Snowflake.
+     - It reads a table from Snowflake.
    * - Read Elastic Search
      - It reads the data from ElasticSearch.
    * - Read HIVE Table